flectra-hq/documentation-user/inventory/management/adjustment/initial_inventory.rst

 Product Configuration
 =====================

-In the Inventory module, open the :menuselection:`Inventory Control --> Products`, then click on **Create** to create a new product.
+In the Inventory module, open the :menuselection:`MASTER DATA --> Products`, then click on **Create** to create a new product.
 Configure the product type so that it is **Stockable** and not a consumable.